js-ferguson/myBlog/README.md

 This will load your environment variables from your config whenever bash runs.

+### SASS

-This project uses SASS/SCSS so you will need to make sure that is installed.
+This project uses [SASS/SCSS](https://sass-lang.com/), a CSS preprocessor that gives you access to some nice features not available with regular CSS .
+You will need to make sure that it is installed if you intend to make any styling changes.

 If you run windows you can follow instructions to install SASS [here](https://www.impressivewebs.com/sass-on-windows/).
 Alternatively, you can install Windows Subsystem for Linux (WSL) and follow the rest of the instructions for Linux.
 Instructions to install WSL can be found [here](https://itsfoss.com/install-bash-on-windows/)